Hex-Security/hex-nest/README.md

 $ yarn run test:cov
 ```

+## Manual testing through Swagger API docs

+1. Login through the a dev account (if "dev@email.com:password123!--" wont do please create a new account using the `/auth/sign-up/dev` endpoint).
+Copy the idToken field to the Authorize modal up in the page.

+2.

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).